CCPA creates new consumer rights and businesses will need to create new processes and procedures to support these rights at scale.

 CCPA requires planning now.
 It will take time to become compliant, and the risks are large.

 CCPA requires new policies, procedures, disclosures, 3rd party agreements, data mapping and preparation for compliance.
-Data mapping is the process of identifying and classifying all the data collected, it’s source, it’s purpose for each potential user, how it is processed and transmitted, where it is stored.
+Data mapping is the process of identifying and classifying all the data collected, it’s source, it’s purpose for each potential user, how it is processed and transmitted and where it is stored.
 This has become much harder.
 PI is expanded under CCPA to “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 PI includes online identifiers, IP addresses, email addresses, biometrics, preferences and purchases of products and service, images, browsing history, educational or FERPA information, employment information, profiling information that is derived or based on inference.

 CCPA Creates Significant Risk from fines and statutory damages for the Unprepared Business